 This is not the fifth son who, the Rebbe taught us, does not even know it’s Pesach, nor is it the son who has gone so far that he does not return.
 He is here, and he has a question.
 As educators it is urgent that we answer him, just so that he stays.

 What is this child’s question?
 “Mah ha’avoda hazos lachem – What is this service to you?”
 The emphasis is on “lachem v’lo lo” – excluding himself from the avoda.
 This child is disconnected.
 In his way, he is desperately asking us to reach out and show him that he belongs.

-Much of children’s misbehavior stems from a feeling of disconnect.
-A number of factors can cause this: a child is lacking something in his essential relationships at home; a child has a learning difference that repeatedly makes him feel different and not on par with his peers; or social challenges push the child into a metaphorical corner where he feels trapped and alone.
+Much of a child’s misbehavior can stems from a feeling of disconnect.
+A number of factors can cause this: he is lacking something in his essential relationships at home, she has a learning difference that repeatedly makes her feel different and not on par with her peers; or social challenges push the child into a metaphorical corner where he feels trapped and alone.
 On a more subtle and sophisticated level, a child can also feel disconnected from Torah and from Yiddishkeit, but this is most often caused or exacerbated by a disconnect from the home or community.

 Connecting to students and building personal relationships is the prerequisite to all other instruction.
 This includes identifying any special challenges and supporting students in addressing them.
 However, in a more general sense, this means simply that a teacher takes interest in his or her students as people.